 2. A 100 ruppee stay is not always as ideal as it seems

 A 100 ruppee stay can stretch your dollar gaining your a small bungalow on the beach, but in reality might not always present as good as it sounds.
 Always try to see the room first.
 Indian accommodations are almost always interesting and unique.

-3. An upgraded price doesn’t necessarily mean an upgrade in facility.
+3. An upgraded price doesn’t mean an upgrade in quality.

 The guesthouse and midrange accommodations are the least expensive, but standards can range in extremes from nicely furnished to sharing a hallway squat toilet .
 An upgrade in price doesn’t necessarily mean an upgrade in facility.